Primary Residence

 To identify the right solution for you, we need to understand your financial situation.
 The Central Bank of Ireland created a standard form to detail all your income and expenses.

-Please download, print and complete a Standard Financial Statement (SFS).
-Contact us to receive it by post.
+You can find our Standard Financial Statement (SFS).
+Contact us to receive the form via post.

 Step 3

-Once we have received all required documents, we will carefully review your financial situation based on your:
+Once we have received all required documents, we will carefully review your financial circumstances based on your:

 Standard Financial Statement

-We will then write to you and explain our assessment.
+We will contact you to explain our assessment.
 In the meantime, you should pay as much of your mortgage repayments as you can afford.

 Step 4

-After our assessment, we may offer an alternative repayment arrangement (ARA) that fits your circumstances and our eligibility criteria.
+After our assessment, we may offer an Alternative Repayment Arrangement (ARA) that fits your financial circumstances and our eligibility criteria.
 This will be based on what we believe is appropriate and sustainable for you.
-We’ll explain all the details and the impact on your mortgage loan account.
-You’ll then be able to consider your options and make a decision.
+We will explain all the details and the impact on your mortgage loan account.
+You will then be able to consider your options and make a decision.

 Our range of alternative repayment arrangements include: